aridhia/demo-rct/README.md

 This script will print the Log-Rank test results.

-The cox_analysis.R script will print in the console the results for the adjusted and unadjusted analysis.
-The Cox analysis can be run:
+Finally, the **Cox Analysis** can be run:
 ```r
 source("./demo_rct/scripts/cox_analysis.r")
 ```
+The cox_analysis.R script will print in the console the results for the adjusted and unadjusted analysis.